 Counselors also dive into an immersive teaching experience, ideal for aspiring educators, by learning and leading classic camp activities each afternoon.
 Based on your interests and experience, we place you in a handful of activity areas as a leader or class assistant.
 Through our afternoon activities, Counselors make lasting impressions on the camp community.
 Campers come to know and admire you for helping them grow, challenge themselves, and succeed.

 Counselors help our campers meet life’s early challenges with courage.
 Along the way, counselors develop professional skills like teaching, community-building, effective communication, and problem-solving that will strengthen any career.

-Counselors live and work outside for the summer, sharing the magic of the natural world with children ages 7-15.
-Serve as a guide and friend for up to seven boys or girls by living with them, creating a safe and fun cabin environment, and assisting our professional naturalists as they lead daily hikes on the Preserve.
+Counselors live and work outside for the summer, sharing the magic of the natural world with children and fellow staff members.
+Counselors will serve as a guide and friend to campers by living with them, creating a safe and fun cabin environment, and assisting our professional naturalists as they lead daily hikes on the Preserve.
 Counselors also teach or assist with classic outdoor activities such as climbing, canoeing, and archery, along with creative arts and primitive skills.

 The culmination of a Counselor’s summer experience is a two-night beginner backpacking trip on our land.
-We call this program Campout, and it takes place three times over the summer.
+We call this program Campout, and it takes place four times over the summer (plus once during staff training).
 Counselors work with a small team of peers to plan a special experience in the woods, which includes hiking and basic orienteering, setting up camp, cooking meals, and building fires.

 Looking for an internship?
 We know that internships can be an important step in a career, or even just a hoop students need to jump through for school.
 Luckily, this job provides many opportunities to learn and to apply your academic knowledge.
 If you need course credit, we are happy to help you turn your experience at GRP into an internship.